ExpressionEngine/ExpressionEngine-User-Guide/source/operations/database_backup.rst

 * Are multiple revisions kept?
 * Are there offsite backup options?
 * Is the add-on well-reviewed, documented, and seem well-supported?

-Backup add-ons tend to work better for smaller sites.
-As our support team has noticed, once databases reach a size where PHP cannot handle it it memory, backups may no longer function.